GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (182) .md

 **At Higher Tiers**: Each tier beyond minimum allows you to either increase the maximum number of projectiles by 1 or grant one of the attacks a +1 bonus for the purpose of determining a critical hit.

 **Critical Failure**: You fail to properly form they projectiles, resulting in a small explosin which only harms you, inflictng a thrown blade attack against you with bonus to the attack equal to the spell's tier.

+#### Flowany

+**Minimum Tier**: 1

+**Casting Time**: 8 + spell tier actions

+**Range**: 10 yards

+**Effect**: You designate a point within range which attracts all loose and naturally moving fluids towards it.
+This includes running water, perspiration dropping from the body, or a spilled liquid.
+THis occurs at a speed of 3 yards per phase.
+This can affect creatures compsed of fluids as well, such as a wellarch.

+**At Higher Tiers**: For each tier beyond minimum, the range of the spell is either increased by 3 or the speed of movement is increased by .5 yard per phase.

+**Critical Failure**: You instead manage to attract yourself to the designated point as though you were such a fluid and suffer spell sickness equal to the tier of the spell.

 #### Fogflow